Get more life out of your running shoes with these simple tips!

 If you let the moisture stay in there, it can more quickly break down the glue and materials that make up your shoe.
 Put your shoes and insoles in a place with good air circulation that’s not too cold, which slows down drying.
 Sticking them outside also works well if it’s not too cold.
 However, avoid too much heat (e.g. from a heating vent, blowdryer or direct sunlight) since too much heat can also break down the glue.

 I put mine on a drying rack near my dryer so there is air circulation and residual warmth without too much heat.

 I always have multiple pairs of running shoes, including different brands and different types for different types of runs.
 Wearing a shoe with more cushion can be really great for a recovery or easy run, whereas a shoe with a carbon plate is better for a faster workout or race day.
 And my shoe preferences while pregnant definitely changed from my usual go-to’s!

 Not only does rotating your shoes make each pair last much longer since one pair isn’t taking all the mileage, but switching out your shoes is also great for your body.
 It helps to work different muscles while running, all the way from your feet on up.

 For easy days, I love Brooks Launch or New Balance Beacons.
-And for long runs, I love my Nike Pegasus.
-For intervals or tempo workouts, I love Adidas Adios or Adidas Bostons.
+For long runs, I love my Nike Pegasus.
+And for intervals or tempo workouts, I love Adidas Adios or Adidas Bostons.
 And for races, I wear the Nike Vaporflys.

 Taking care of your gear is taking care of your body.
 And if you want to keep running for the long run, both in miles and over time, we can’t ignore the things on our feet!